JackPotat0/jackpotat0.github.io/docs/game.md

 Best tracks: Aerith's Theme, Tifa's Theme, Those Who Fight

 #### Terranigma (SNES)
 Truly an ARPG ahead of its time.
 Great OST to create the mysterious and sombre atmosphere.
 Slightly dark/bittersweet ending is a nice touch.
 Surprisingly having some decent cast.
 Ark is simply a better Crono from Chrono Trigger.
-Technical limitations sometimes can hinder the combat system quite a bit.
+Technical limitations (read:lag) sometimes can hinder the combat system quite a bit.

 | Story/Plot    | Characters    | Gameplay  | Music        | Best Girls/Boys |
 | ------------- | ------------- | --------- | ------------ | --------------- |